gabrielfernanzo/linkapi-challenge-v2/README.md

  Running the app
 </h2>

-For running this application run one of following commands:
+For running this application run one of the following commands:

 ```bash
 # development